cnizzardini/cakephp-preloader/README.md

 - Allow optionally loading additional resources such as CakePHP plugins, userland app, and composer packages.
 - Provide a simplistic API for writing a custom preloader.

+Any files which are not classes (i.e. Interfaces, Traits, Abstract Classes) are not added to the preload file.
+These will be added automically by PHPs opcache preload if they are required by another class.
+Function files are loaded using `opcache_compile_file` instead of `require_once`.

 For an alternative approach, checkout [DarkGhostHunter/Preloader](https://github.com/DarkGhostHunter/Preloader).